intercepted16/pymupdf4llm-C/README.md

 - **Metadata filtering** – Use page numbers, font sizes, block types for smart retrieval
 - **Contextual chunks** – Include surrounding blocks for richer context windows
 - **Layout preservation** – Maintain reading order in complex multi-column documents

-## Performance tips

-- **Page range filtering**: Extract only the pages you need using the `pages` parameter to reduce processing time and memory usage.
-- **Library caching**: The shared library is automatically cached after first load, improving performance for repeated calls.
-- **Batch processing**: Process multiple PDFs in sequence to benefit from library caching.
-- **Progress callbacks**: Use progress callbacks to monitor long-running operations without blocking.

 ## Command-line usage